 During the day a complete kit of specialist outdoor clothing for use in temperatures down to -40⁰ Celsius will be delivered to your hotel.
 This consists of: insulated parka, over-trousers, mittens, hat and boots.

 This morning head to the nearby helipad for the two-hour flight by chartered helicopter across the frozen wilderness of northern Yukon, with dramatic aerial views of Bear Cave Mountain with its giant spruce trees on arrival.
 Below the mountain, the steaming Fishing Branch River runs through dense forest amidst an otherwise desolate, snow-dusted landscape.
 Although it lies just south of the Arctic Circle, the river still flows freely, while all around it the silent wilderness is already locked in the grip of winter.
-Settle in to your rustic cabin before heading out for your first sight of the area’s bears.
+Settle into your cabin before heading out for your first sight of the area’s bears.

 Over the next six days you have ample opportunity to watch and photograph the bears of Bear Cave Mountain in this unique and remarkable setting, in the company of your knowledgeable and experienced guide.